riongull/notes/dash_unit_denominations.md

-# Dash Unit Denomination - Problems & Solution
+# Dash Unit Denomination - the Problem & the Solution

 ### Overview
-This document presents the problems with Dash's unit denomination convention.
-It also presents potential solutions to these problems, along with the foreseeable challenges the community faces in fixing the system.
+Dash prices are problematic.
+If they aren't fixed now, the problem will get worse, and it will soon be practcally impossible to fix.
+The problem is Dash's unit denomination convention.
+This document explains the problem and presents the solution.
+The solution will be costly, but it will provide many benefits.

 ### Background
-We've had these discussions before in bitcoin, a good solution never really emerged (it was too late).
-Expound on this...
+The problems Dash faces are not new in cryptocurrency, The bitcoin community has had these discussions before.
+It has been, and continues to be, a lengthy debate, and to this point no good solution has emerged.
+This is because bitcoin didn't see these problems ahead of time.
+It may be too late for bitcoin to fix the problem, but dash can fix the problme before it gets too late.

 ##### past discussions